The best sales to shop today: Dyson, Best Buy, Apple and more | CNN Underscored

 - Pick up some dazzling accessories with 15% off Swarovski sale products when you use the code EXTRA15.

-- The adorable stationary and homegoods brand, Rifle Paper Co., is now offering a free Strawberry Fields Pouch with purchases of $50 or more.
+- The adorable stationery and home goods brand Rifle Paper Co. is now offering a free Strawberry Fields Pouch with purchases of $50 or more.

-- Gap’s Summer Cyber Sale is now offering 40% off all regular-priced styles and an additional 50% off sale styles with the code FIFTY.
+- Gap’s Summer Cyber Sale is now offering 40% off all regular-price styles and an additional 50% off sale styles with the code FIFTY.

 - Microsoft is now discounting PCs, laptops and monitors up to $500 off as a part of its back-to-school sale.